Acute myeloid leukaemia (AML) prognosis

 If treatment doesn’t work, or the AML comes back

-If your treatment doesn’t work (refractory AML), or it works at first but then the AML comes back (relapse), then this is harder to treat.
+- your treatment works at first but then the AML comes back.
+This is called relapse.

-This means that your prognosis will be less good, but there are still options for treatment, and some people do still manage to get rid of the AML with more treatment.
+This means that your prognosis will be less good.
+But there are still options for treatment.
+Some people do still manage to get rid of the AML with more treatment.

 We have more information about treatments for refractory or relapsed AML.